curl/everything-curl/usingcurl-smtp.md

 SMTP stands for [Simple Mail Transfer Protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol).

-curl supports sending data to a an SMTP server, which combined with the right set of command line options makes an email get sent to a set of receivers of your choice.
+curl supports sending data to an SMTP server, which combined with the right set of command line options makes an email get sent to a set of receivers of your choice.

-When sending SMTP with curl, there are a two necessary command line options that **must** be used.
+When sending SMTP with curl, there are two necessary command line options that **must** be used.

  - You need to tell the server at least one recipient with `--mail-rcpt`.
 You can use this option several times and then curl will tell the server that